-Ms. Rhonda J. Davis, Head, Office of Diversity and Inclusion
+Ms. Rhonda J. Davis, Head, Office of Equity and Civil Rights

-Ms. Rhonda Davis is head of the Office of Diversity and Inclusion (ODI) in the Office of the Director at the National Science Foundation (NSF).
+Ms. Rhonda Davis is head of the Office of Equity and Civil Rights (OECR) in the Office of the Director at the U.S. National Science Foundation.

 Davis joined NSF in 2010 from the United States Department of Agriculture’s Office of the Assistant Secretary for Civil Rights where she served in several positions including Acting Associate Assistant Secretary for Civil Rights.
 Davis' experience includes establishing and managing nondiscrimination and diversity programs for both small and large federal agencies.